codedragon/code_reviews/slides.md

+Goal:

-Goal: to get people enthusiastic and curious about exploring varied ways to solve a coding problem, discussing what we my have missed, and how we as a team can improve our code
+To get people enthusiastic and curious about exploring varied ways to solve coding problems, discussing what may have been missed, and how we as a team can improve our code